hanamian/Python_Exercises/If-Else.md

 output:
 Weird
 ```
-# No. 2
+# No. 2 - For (Looping)
 The provided code stub reads and integer, n, from STDIN.
-For all non-negative integers i<n, print i^2!
+For all non-negative integers i<n, print i**2!
 Example: n=3
 The list of non-negative integers that are less than n=3 is [0,1,2].
 Print the square of each number on a separate line.